How Much E-liquid Does It Take to kill You? Essential Knowledge for All Vapersby James Dunworth Science

 (Note to murderers - you also need to make sure that your victim is not a smoker or a vaper.
 Because of our higher tolerance levels, you'll need a lot more to nicotine to kill a smoker/vaper than someone who doesn't use nicotine.)

-So to play safe, let’s use current limits.
+So to play safe, let's use current limits.
 These are ridiculously over-the-top, but it will get the point across anyway.

 We've already seen that current warnings are that the nicotine in just five cigarettes could kill you.
 However, when you smoke a cigarette you only absorb about 1-1.5mg of nicotine, so to reach the 30-60 mg limit you would actually have to smoke in the region of 20-60 cigarettes (or around 1200 cigarettes using Houezec's estimates.)

 We know that when you vape, your body absorbs slightly less nicotine than it does from a cigarette, so you'd have to vape more than the equivalent of 20-60 cigarettes.
 And you'd have to do that pretty quickly!

 Nicotine has a half life of two hours, so half of the nicotine you’ve consumed will have been processed two hours later.
 In other words, by the time you smoked even a pack of cigarettes or vaped a few mls of e-liquid, you would probably have metabolised and excreted most of the nicotine.

 And the half life of nicotine is perfectly illustrated by Shamans' use of nicotine....

 Huge quantities of tobacco smoke filled the hut, stinging the eyes of everyone huddled inside.

 In the centre of the hut a shaman sat cross legged, a pipe in his hands.
 He inhaled deeply again and again, until his eyes rolled backed in his head and he slumped to the floor, senseless.

 The shaman appeared lifeless to his audience, but his mind was active, heading off on a journey to the spirit world.